 Once the self-disclosure form is received in school, any disclosed information will be checked to ensure it is relevant.
-Relevant criminal history will be shared with the Chair of the recruitment panel prior to interview to allow time to assess relevance and agree what questions should be asked during the interview process.
+Relevant criminal history and other sanctions will be shared with the Chair of the recruitment panel prior to interview to allow time to assess relevance and agree what questions should be asked during the interview process.

-Any short-listed candidate who discloses criminal or other suitability information will be given an opportunity to discuss the context and relevance with the recruiting panel.
+Any short-listed candidate who discloses criminal or other sanctions information will be given an opportunity to discuss the context and relevance with the recruiting panel.
 We will assess cases fairly, on an individual basis.
 A decision not to appoint someone because of their conviction(s) will be clearly documented in line with our Policy on the recruitment of ex-offenders.
-We will also consider the incident(s) in the context of the Teachers' Standards and Teacher misconduct guidance, if the applicant is applying for a teaching post.
+We will also consider the incident(s) in the context of the Teachers' Standards and Teacher misconduct guidance, if the applicant is applying for a teaching post/teaching work.

-Where we decide to appoint a candidate who has self-disclosed relevant criminal convictions and/or relevant criminal convictions are apparent on their DBS Certificate, we will ensure that a 'cause for concern' risk assessment is carried out to fully document our decision to appoint.
+Where we decide or decline to appoint a candidate who has self-disclosed relevant criminal convictions or other sanctions and/or relevant criminal convictions are apparent on their DBS Certificate, we will ensure that a 'Cause for concern' risk assessment is carried out to fully document our decision to either appoint or not.